Limassol, Cyprus. Where Will Your Love Story Find You?

 Between the two of us, Kostas and I wipe clean all the plates on the table.

 The owner of the taverna grabs a chair and seats with us.
 We are his only customers.
 He brought a carafe of a local golden wine which he is now pouring in three glasses.
-The time flies amid Q&A about Cyprus, partition and integration, old and new, food, traditions, cost of living and life on the island in general which the older man happily obliges.
+The time flies amid Q&A about Cyprus, partition and integration, old and new, food, traditions, cost of living and life on the island in general, which the older man happily obliges.

 When we ask for the check, the man says ‘don’t bother’ and that it was his pleasure to share this afternoon with us.
 We shake hands, and he takes the empty plates back to the kitchen.
-Still, Kostas and I decide to leave twenty Euro each under the little flower vase that decorates the table before we leave.
+Still, Kostas and I decide to leave twenty Euro each under the little flower vase that decorates the table before leaving.

 We take a different route back.
 Clothing stores, taverns, art galleries, jewellery and souvenir shops line up this quaint little old district of Limassol, vibrant and boasting with life under the lethargic mid-day sun.